 If a dog bites a person, without provocation while the person is on public property, or lawfully on private property, including the property of the owner of the dog, the owner of the dog shall be liable for any damages suffered by the person bitten, regardless of the former viciousness of the dog or the owner's knowledge of such viciousness.

 MCL section 287.351 is a "strict liability" statute, meaning the owner of a dog cannot escape liability for bite injuries by claiming he or she did not have any warning that the dog was dangerous, or likely to bite.
 If the dog bites a person, the owner is automatically liable under Michigan's law, even if the dog has never bitten anyone or acted aggressively before, as long as:

-In order for this law to apply, the injury must be due to a dog bite -- not some other dog behavior.
-For instance, suppose that you are on a public sidewalk one day when a large dog races out of his owner's yard and jumps on you, knocking you down and causing injury.
+But note that in order for this law to apply, the injury must be due to a dog bite, not some other dog behavior.
+For instance, suppose you are on a public sidewalk when a large dog races out of its owner's yard and jumps on you, knocking you down and causing injury.
 Because you were not injured by a bite, Michigan's dog bite statute won't apply to your case.
 However, you may still be able to hold the dog's owner liable for negligence if he or she did not use reasonable care in controlling the dog.